-Computers in whatever form are permitted in class for participation through Zoom, notetaking purposes, to look up the text of cases, statutes and materials relevant to what is being discussed in class, to look at material posted on the Employment Law TWEN pages, and when you are explicitly instructed that you may use your laptop for a class activity.
+Computers in whatever form are permitted in class for note-taking purposes, to look up the text of cases, statutes and materials relevant to what is being discussed in class, to look at material posted on the Employment Law TWEN pages, and when you are explicitly instructed that you may use your laptop for a class activity.
 You may not use your computer for any other activity, including but not limited to surfing the web, using social networking, checking or sending email, and reading or sending instant or text messages.
-Any student using a computer for an impermissible purpose during a class will lose a professionalism point for each occurrence.
-Repeated occurrences may result in suspension of computer privileges altogether.
+Any student using a computer for an impermissible purpose during a class will lose a professionalism point.
+Repeated offenses may result in suspension of computer privileges altogether.

-Cell phones not being used to connect via Zoom should be shut off and placed away where they cannot be seen (absent prior approval).
+Cell phones should be shut off and placed away where they cannot be seen (absent prior approval).
 They may not be used for any purpose that would not be permissible if done on a computer.
 You may be asked to check your phone at the podium if you violate this rule.